 People often refer specifically to the distinct “sides” of the EDRM.
 The left side involves processes such as information governance and preservation; these are less concerned with individual bytes of data and more focused on how broad categories of data are handled or managed.
 The right side is data-centric, as the information that makes it through the stages of ediscovery to the right side should be increasingly relevant to the issues in dispute.

 This decrease in data volume and increase in relevance is actually displayed as part of the EDRM model.
 The triangles aren’t just decorative background shading.
-Rather, the yellow triangle on the left shows how data volume starts out high and is gradually reduced as the process continues and unnecessary data is winnowed out.
-The green triangle on the right illustrates how the proportion of relevant data rises as the process continues, until only relevant data is presented at trial.
+Rather, the yellow triangle on the right shows how data volume starts out high and is gradually reduced as the process continues and unnecessary data is winnowed out.
+The green triangle on the top illustrates how the proportion of relevant data rises as the process continues, until only relevant data is presented at trial.

 Note that the arrows within the EDRM indicate a direction of flow but also cycle backward to earlier stages.
 This reflects the iterative and recursive nature of ediscovery: data analysis may reveal new topics of information that should then be preserved, collected, and so on.